Suriye Pasajı

-Suriye Pasajı (Syria Arcade in Turkish), or Cité de Syrie in French, is a historical six-storey shopping arcade located in İstanbul, Turkey, in the Asmalımescit subdistrict of Beyoğlu.
+Suriye Pasajı (lit.
+'Syria Arcade'; Cité de Syrie) is a historical six-storey shopping arcade located in Istanbul, Turkey, in the Asmalımescit subdistrict of Beyoğlu.
 The arcade is situated on İstiklal Avenue 166 (formerly 348).
 The ground floor of the arcade hosts a wide array of businesses, meanwhile upper floors are being mostly used for residential accommodation.
 It was built in 1908.